Joyce Brown, WalletHub Credit Card Analyst

-Amex Blue Cash Everyday Credit Score Info:
+Amex Blue Cash Everyday Credit Score Info

-The Amex Blue Cash Everyday credit score requirement is 700, at a minimum.
+- The Amex Blue Cash Everyday credit score requirement is 700, at a minimum.
 That means you’ll need at least good credit for approval.

-Other requirements for the Amex Blue Cash Everyday card include a steady income and a Social Security Number, ITIN or passport (Amex can access your credit reports from select countries so you don’t necessarily need a credit history in the U.S.).
-American Express will also look at your expenses, existing debt, credit history and recent credit inquiries.
+- Other requirements for the Amex Blue Cash Everyday card include a steady income and a Social Security Number, ITIN, or passport.
+Amex can access your credit reports from select countries so you don’t necessarily need a credit history in the U.S. American Express will also look at your expenses, existing debt, credit history, and recent credit inquiries.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

+WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.